Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting

 \subsection{Small random perturbations}

 Small random perturbations are frequently used to better understand the behavior of a given cost function on a neighborhood.
-Smoothed analysis and average-case analysis of GENP and GEPP employed small Gaussian additive perturbations to better understand local behavior of associated growth factors and condition numbers \cite{HT23,S04,SST06}.
-Additive Gaussian noise is frequently used for regularization properties, such as applied to the eigenvalue problem \cite{BKMN21,CES22}.
-However, to run a similar study on $\O(n)$, we can no long study behavior in additive neighborhoods, which (almost surely) move outside of $\O(n)$.
+Additive Gaussian noise is frequently used for regularization properties, such as applied to the eigenvalue problem (e.g., \cite{BKMN21,CES22}).
+However, to run a similar study on the orthogonal growth problem, we can no long study behavior in additive neighborhoods, which (almost surely) move outside of $\O(n)$.
 Instead, we will study behavior in multiplicative orthogonal neighborhoods.
 These have the additional benefit of reducing the study to only the growth factors since the condition number, $\kappa_2$, is invariant under orthogonal transformations.

-Recall if $U_i,V_i \in \O(n)$, then the triangle inequality and the invariance of the Frobenius norm under orthogonal transformations yields Using the fact $Q \in \O(n)$ can be written as the product of $n-1$ Household reflectors or ${n(n-1)}/2$ Givens rotations, one can iteratively employ \eqref{eq: orth ineq} to restrict to a desired neighborhood of the identity, $\V I$, inside $\O(n)$ by putting restrictions on the initial input Householder vector entries or on the input Givens rotation angles.
-We will employ this second method\footnote{We also considered general butterfly matrix perturbations (see \cite{jpm}), which rely on these input angle formulations for each orthogonal matrix.
-We are not including the butterfly perturbation output here, but it resulted in the adopted method used here.} along with the following lemma: \begin{lemma} Let $\boldsymbol \t = (\boldsymbol \t_1,\ldots,\boldsymbol \t_{n-1}) \in [0,2\pi)^{n(n-1)/2}$ where $\boldsymbol \t_k \in [0,2\pi)^{n-k}$.
-Then